grimmlab/easyPheno/docs/source/tutorials/tut_adv_reuse_optimized.rst

 ==================================================
 easyPheno enables the reuse of an optimized model for two use cases:

-- Run inference using final model on new data (SNP ids of old and new data (after filtering etc.) have to match exactly)
+- Run inference using final model on new data (SNP ids of old and new data (after preprocessing, e.g. MAF and duplicate filtering) have to match exactly)

 - Retrain on new data using best hyperparameter combination of a previous optimization run